a-z-listing/a-z-listing/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Regression fix for styling loading - seems the widget code was still causing issues
+* Add inline PHPdoc to all functions and custom filters

 = 1.5.1 =
 * Fix multiple post-types support for shortcode
 * Update documentation to explain how to show multiple post-types with the shortcode